 As you consider different learn to read programs, there are a few key aspects you'll find to be most important:

 • Price.
 How much does the learn to read program cost?
-Does it offer a good value for the money?
+Does it offer a good value for the money - are there resources and tools, updated content, and quality that meet the price point?
+Is there an annual commitment?
+A money-back guarantee?
+Is the price subject to change?

 • Full program or supplemental.
 Does the program offer a full reading curriculum (like a homeschool curriculum)?
-Is it simply to be used with other programs as a reinforcement?
+If so, does it align with state requirements?
+Is it meant to reinforce other programs or help struggling readers catch up over the summer?

 Compare Learn to Read Programs